pyrotek45/avon/README.md

 ## License

-MIT OR Apache-2.0 — Use it however you want.
+MIT — Use it however you want.

 ---